As pandemic winter looms, leaders in Europe and Canada issue stark warnings

-They’re highlighting the deadly seriousness of a disease that has killed nearly one million people worldwide in the first nine months of this year — and is expected to kill many more.
+They’re highlighting the deadly seriousness of a disease that has killed nearly 1 million people worldwide in the first nine months of this year — and is expected to kill many more.

-And they’re offering a sharp contrast to President Trump, who has sought to downplay the severity of the U.S. outbreak, which is the worst in the world.
+And they’re offering a sharp contrast to President Trump, who has sought to play down the severity of the U.S. outbreak, which is the worst in the world.

-Experts long predicted that a summer respite from strict coronavirus measures, plus the return to schools and offices, would lead to more cases come fall.
-Now fall is here and cases are rising — fast.
+Experts long predicted that a summer respite from strict coronavirus measures, plus the return to schools and offices, would lead to more covid-19 cases come fall.
+Now fall is here, and cases are rising — fast.

-There’s little doubt they’ll climb further as the weather gets colder, activities move indoors and the cold and flu season hits.
+There’s little doubt they’ll climb further as the weather gets colder, activities move indoors, and the cold and flu season hits.
 Leaders see a limited window to blunt the force of the next wave.

 “It is only September,” said Isaac Bogoch, an infectious-disease specialist at Toronto General Hospital.
 “If you live in the northern hemisphere, there is a long fall and winter ahead.”

 There isn’t much mystery as to why cases are climbing — or why it’s happening now.
-After a brutal spring, many countries relaxed coronavirus restrictions through June, July and August, allowing citizens some simple pleasures: Visits with family, a drink at the pub, even parties for some.
+After a brutal spring, many countries relaxed coronavirus restrictions through June, July and August, allowing citizens some simple pleasures: visits with family, a drink at the pub, even parties for some.

-Then, through late August and September children in many countries started returning to school, allowing more parents to return to offices.
+Then in late August and September, children in many countries started returning to school, allowing more parents to return to offices.

 It’s clear that the return to semi-normalcy has exacted a cost.
 The fear is that community transmission will continue, leading to a surge in hospitalizations and deaths.